panda3d/panda3d-docs/introduction/features.rst

 No-hassle install:

 -  Convenient installer packages for Windows, macOS and Linux
--  Supports Windows versions all the way from Windows XP to Windows 10
+-  Supports Windows versions all the way from Windows Vista to Windows 10
--  Supports Mac OS X 10.6 "Snow Leopard" through macOS 11 "Big Sur"
+-  Supports OS X 10.9 "Mavericks" through macOS 11 "Big Sur"
 -  Only one external dependency: working graphics driver
 -  Sample programs run right out of Start Menu
 -  No compilation step needed